ibsenrune/asyncresult/README.md

 The asyncResult project contains utilities to hide the complexities of working with asynchronous operations that may fail.
 In particular, in contains

-* an `AsyncResult` module for working with values of type `Async<Result<'T, 'TError>>`.
+* an `AsyncResult` module for working with asynchronous operations that may or may not succeed.
-  Such values arise naturally when we perform asynchronous operations that may or may not succeed.
-For example, looking up a user in a database might result in an `Async<Result<User, unit>>` value, while calling an API over HTTP to purchase a product might result in a value of type `Async<Result<Product, PurchaseFailure>>`.
 * a `ReaderAsyncResult` module for working with asynchronous operations that all require some piece of information and may or may not fail.

 ## AsyncResult

-An `Async<Result<'T, 'TError>>` computation expression for F# 4.1 that makes it easier to work with asynchronous operations that may fail.
+When working with asynchronous operations that may fail, you often end up with types of the form `Async<Result<'T, 'TError>>`.
+For example, looking up a user in a database might result in a value of type `Async<Result<User, unit>>`, while calling an API over HTTP to purchase a product might result in a value of type `Async<Result<Product, PurchaseFailure>>`.

+Both the `Result` and `Async` types are about control flow, so they are usually not the values you really care about - you care about the values they contain.
+Thus, you end up unwrapping them all the time.
+Even if you use the build in `async` workflow, which does make working with `Async` tolerable, there is still the `Result<'a,'b>` type to worry about.

+The `AsyncResult` module provides functions and computation expressions to make working with these values a breeze, enabling you to easily create, transform, and unwrap such values, and with the `asyncResult` computation expression, you can easily build and combine long workfldows that produce such values.

 The `AsyncResult` module includes